Spiritual Training on Humility: The Janitor Part I

 Spiritual Training on Humility - Providence Holistic Counseling Services- Spiritual Training on Humility - Providence Holistic Counseling Services- real excellence and humility

-If this man led The Dalia Llama’s exile to safety, is there anything the rest of us have accomplished that warrants thinking we are better than anyone else?
+If this man led the Dalia Llama’s exile to safety, is there anything the rest of us have accomplished that warrants thinking we are better than anyone else?

 Can you imagine what the world would be like if we did one thing every day for somebody else without getting caught?
 Are you up for the challenge?